The 1915 Barber half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 The 1915 D half dollar and the 1915 S half dollar have similar values.
 Each coin is worth around $16 in good condition.
 In very fine condition the value is around $95 and in extremely fine condition the value is around $200.
 In uncirculated condition the price is around $550 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 63 can sell for around $850.

-Proof coins are available and they are each valued at around $1,200 in PR 63 condition.
+Proof coins with no mint mark are available and they are each valued at around $1,200 in PR 63 condition.
 There were only 450 proof coins minted.

 The Red Book